mvolkmann/blog/src/web-components.md

 customElements.define('greet-message', GreetMessage);
 ```

-The value of `this.shadowRoot`, when set, is a {% aTargetBlank
+Calling `this.attachShadow` sets `this.shadowRoot` which is a {% aTargetBlank
 "https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot",
 "ShadowRoot" %} object.
 This can be accessed in other lifecycle methods such as `connectedCallback`.
+Reasons include:

+- setting its `innerHTML`
+- modifying its descendant elements
-One use is to register listeners for `slotchange` events.
+- registering listeners for `slotchange` events

 The following HTML renders an instance of the web component defined above.
 It uses {% aTargetBlank "https://alpinejs.dev/", "Alpine" %}